mendix/docs/content/releasenotes/developer-portal/mendix-cloud.md

 #### Improvements

 * We improved the environment details by making the PostgreSQL version dynamic using the information available from the service broker.
+The version will be updated after a restart of the environment.

 #### Fixes